ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 [Topaz](https://cb.csail.mit.edu/cb/topaz/) is a pipeline for particle picking in cryo-electron microscopy images using convolutional neural networks.
 It can optionally be used from inside CryoSPARC using our cluster module.

-### 1. In an interactive cluster session, prepare an executable file that loads our topaz module:
+### 1. In an interactive cluster session, prepare an executable bash script 'topaz.sh' that loads our topaz module and runs topaz:

 ```
-cat > ~/topaz.sh << EOF
 #!/usr/bin/env bash
 if command -v conda > /dev/null 2>&1; then
     conda deactivate > /dev/null 2>&1 || true  # ignore any errors